 The Rommel figure came from the ACE Desert Fox’s Kfz.21 kit.
-I have four different painted Rommel figures in 1/72; this is the best of the bunch.
+I have several different painted Rommel figures in 1/72; this is the best of the bunch.
 As previously mentioned, the officer talking to Rommel wears a Meyer cap, clearly identifying him as Luftwaffe.
 He comes from an SHQ white metal set that includes a Rommel figure leaning over a map.
 This vignette is based on a well-known photo of Rommel talking to Generalmajor Hermann-Bernhard Ramcke, wherein he wears a Meyer cap.

-The half-track is Hobby Master’s Luftwaffe Sd.Kfz.7 8-Ton Semi-Track, with decals poached from the Airfix half-track kit since, disappointingly, Hobby Master lazily released it without markings despite the promises implicit in their pre-production photos, which included the DAK palm trees.
+The half-track is Hobby Master’s Luftwaffe Sd.Kfz.7 8-Ton Semi-Track, with decals poached from the Airfix half-track kit.
+Disappointingly, Hobby Master lazily released it without markings despite the promise implicit in their pre-production photos, which included the DAK palm trees.
 I had intended to apply divisional markings to the half-track as well but held off because I wasn’t sure to which division the gun belonged.
 Trojca attributes the gun to the 1./Flak Rgt.
-33, which was attached to the 21.Pz.Div., while Panzerstahl attributes it to the 1/Flak Rgt.
+33, which was attached to the 21.Pz.Div., while Panzerstahl attributes it to the 1./Flak Rgt.
 43, which was attached to the 15.Pz.Div.
 In retrospect, I wish I’d given the half-track a wash to bring out its details.
 The tarp and Jerry cans are from ValueGear.

 Note the faded Luftwaffe marking on the helmet of the soldier with the dark tunic.
 To my old eyes, he came out better than I expected.